-By following routine checks and maintenance on your home‚ you can feel safer and more secure during the winter months.
+By following routine checks and maintenance on your home‚ you can feel safe and secure during the winter months.

-Don't take risks when checking your property.
-Always seek professional help where appropriate.
+Unnecessary risks should not be taken when checking your property, always seek professional help where appropriate.

-Keep central heating or storage heaters set to come on at a low temperature when you are away.
-This will minimise the risks of tanks and pipes bursting through freezing.
+Keep central heating or storage heaters set to come on when you are away, this will minimise the risks of tanks and pipes bursting through freezing.

 Many insurance companies specify conditions if a house will be unoccupied for a certain amount of time.
 Always comply with these or it could seriously prejudice any claim.
-Get a neighbour or a friend to check on your house whilst you are away, and give them the contact number for a plumber and heating engineer in case of an emergency.
-Make sure they know where the stopcock is.
+Get a neighbour or a friend to look inside your house whilst you are away and give them your contact number.

 Set the appearance of this website so you can read it more easily